urbit/old-doc/reference/hoon/library/2eL.md

   ++  qeb  (bass 2 ;~(plug seb (stun [0 3] sib)))
 ```

 Parsing rule.
-Parses a binary number of up to 4 digits in length.
+Parses a binary number of up to 4 digits in length with no leading zeroes.

     /~zod/try=> (scan "1" qeb:ab)
     q=1